 SRID: 4269 (After setting this last value be sure to click away from the row of specifications, otherwise the last value changed may revert to its original value of 0.)

 Before performing the import, let's spend a moment discussing the SRID (Spatial Reference IDentification) setting.
 This ID is set to 0 by default, a value that indicates the spatial reference of the shapefile is unknown.
 As with other GIS applications, defining a dataset's spatial reference is critical in enabling most of the functionality we typically need.
 We'll talk more about SRIDs later.
 For now it's sufficient to know that 4269 is the ID associated with the decimal degree/NAD83 coordinate system used by the Lesson 3 data.

 - Click Import.
 After just a moment the Log Window area of the dialog should report that the import process has been completed.

-- Close the import/export manager dialog by clicking the X button in the upper right of the dialog or on the Cancel button.
+- Close the Import/Export Manager application by clicking the X button in the upper right of the dialog or on the Cancel button.